Russia proposes 6-month cross-border aid renewal for Syria

 Associated Press

-Russia proposed amendments to a draft resolution by Ireland and Norway reducing their year-long time frame for deliveries.
-Council diplomats said consultations were continuing late Wednesday to see if a compromise could be reached.
+The Security Council delayed a vote scheduled for Thursday morning to the afternoon while negotiations continued to try to bridge differences between the original draft resolution by Ireland and Norway, which would extend aid deliveries from Turkey through one border cross for a year, and a rival Russian text reducing the time to six months.

-The Security Council scheduled a vote for Thursday morning.
-If no compromise appeared, the draft resolution by Ireland and Norway to extend cross-border deliveries for 12 months would be voted on first.
-If it failed to get nine votes, or was vetoed by Russia, the Russian resolution with a six-month extension would then be put to a vote.
+If no compromise is reached, the draft resolution by Ireland and Norway would be voted on first.
+If it fails to get nine votes, or is vetoed by Russia, the Russian resolution with a six-month extension would then be put to a vote.

 The Russian proposal called for increased efforts to ensure “full, safe and unhindered” deliveries of humanitarian assistance across conflict lines within Syria, according to the Russian draft obtained Wednesday by The Associated Press.